castle-engine/not-quake/README.md

 ## TODO

+- macOS client: broken mouse look, known CGE missing thing (Cocoa + SetMousePosition and mouse hide)

 - Use speed predictions to move other players (will allow to update state less often?).
 I planned this for gamejam, but didn't manage.

 - Test all platforms:
-    - Windows server
-    - macOS client and server
     - Android client

 - Do more network performance testing.